Zenklub/react-native-webrtc/README.md

 ## This fork has some new features:

-- This native module can be used with another webrtc (no more duplicated class error on Android)
+- With this package you can use two WebRTC modules on same react native project (useful to avoid duplicated class error on Android)
-- Every webrtc's package id renamed from "org.webrtc" -> "com.webrtc"
-- Every native module's package id renamed from "com.honey.WebRTCModule" to "org.honey.WebRTCModule"
+- Use this fork if you need to use Jitsi + React Native WebRTC
 - Using M88 chromium revision

+PS: tested on Android only.

-### On webrtc build was changed:
+### WebRTC build changes:

 From: